elzaksspro/docs/v2.0/admin/reference/README.md

 FileSender has no user database and has no concept of user accounts.

-## What happens when a login session expires?
+## What happens when a login session expires

 There are two expiry timers on a user logon session.
 One controlled by FileSender on its side, in its simplesamlphp or shibboleth configuration.
 The other is controlled by the IdP the user uses to authenticate against.